Rules for Public Comment

 - Regular Meetings (Voting) - fourth Tuesday 6:00 p.m.

-A public comment period is provided at both regular meetings.
-Citizens wishing to address the Board will sign up to speak at the meeting.
+A public comment period is provided at both regularly scheduled meetings.
+Citizens wishing to address the Board will sign up to speak at the meeting (See #5 below).

-The following Rules of Decorum (Resolution 2021-144, May 25, 2021) shall be followed throughout all public comment periods and administered in a content-neutral manner to ensure that this part of the Agenda is conducted in a civil and orderly manner:
+The following Rules of Decorum (Resolution 2022-103, April 26, 2022) shall be followed throughout all public comment periods to ensure this part of the Agenda is conducted in a civil and orderly manner:

-- Each speaker is allocated three (3) minutes to speak.
-No public comment period shall extend beyond one (1) hour, unless the Chairman or presiding officer elects in his or her discretion to extend the overall time period.
+- Public Comment (Citizen Recognition) Period: Each speaker is allocated up to three (3) minutes to speak.
+No public comment period shall extend beyond one (1) hour.
+However, the Chair reserves the right to adjust the time limitation for individual speakers or the overall time period as necessary for the efficient and effective conduct of business

 - A speaker may not share or relinquish any remaining time they have not used to another speaker.